-in CHF in cash in shares
+in CHF in cash in restricted share units

 Retainer (gross p.a.)

-Chair of the Board of Directors 450,000 + 30,000 allowance 450,000 1
+Chair of the Board of Directors 450,000 + 30,000 allowance 450,0001

-Members of the Board of Directors 125,000 125,0001
+Members of the Board of Directors 125,000 125,000 1

 Committee fees (gross p.a.)
 2

 Committee chair 60,000

 Committee members 40,000

-1) Converted into shares on the basis of the average closing share price in the five first trading days of April before the beginning of the year of office.
+1) Converted into restricted share units on the basis of the average closing share price in the five first trading days of April before the beginning of the year of office.

-Shares are allocated to the members of the Board of Directors shortly after the end of the year of office.
+The restricted share units are settled in shares that are allocated to the members of the Board of Directors shortly after the end of the year of office